UNSW holds a music licence that allows staff and students to copy and communicate music for educational purposes and at University events.

 All copied sound recordings (physical or digital) must contain the following copyright statement (either as a label or as metadata):

-This recording has been made by the University of New South Wales under the express terms of an educational licence between it, AMCOS and ARIA and may only be used as authorised by the University pursuant to the terms of that licence.
+This recording has been made by the University of New South Wales under the express terms of an educational licence between it, ARIA, AMCOS / APRA and PPCA and may only be used as authorised by the University pursuant to the terms of that licence.

 With the following information: